dddsw/dddsouthwest-web/README.md

 - Navigate to the website on `http://0.0.0.0:5002`

 **Populate Database**

-As this point you'll see it'll fail to connect to the database, run the following command to create the database with necessary credentials:
+As this point you'll see the website fail to connect to the database.
+As the DDD South West website uses PostgreSQL as its data persistance engine you'll need to have an instance running (either installed locally, remotely or via Docker).

+The easiest way is to use the PostgresSQL Docker image via the below command:

 `docker run -d -p 5432:5432 -e POSTGRES_USER=dddsouthwest_user -e POSTGRES_PASSWORD=letmein -e POSTGRES_DB=dddsouthwest postgres:9.4`

-You'll also need to seed the data, so connect to your PostgreSQL instance and execute contents of `init.sql`.
+Once PostgreSQL is running, you can use the `init.sql` file to seed the database schema.

 ### Run from Docker